10 Legit Ways to Get Free Internet (Including Cheap Options)

 You’re eligible to participate if you (or someone in your household) meet one of the following requirements:

-• Your entire household income is at or below twice the federal poverty level (for example, $55,500/year for a family of four, $27,180/year for an individual).
+• Your household income is at or below twice the federal poverty level (for example, $55,500/year for a family of four, $27,180/year for an individual).

 2. FreedomPop